Cruise Packing Tips

 1- Most cruise ships have a (very expensive) small store on-board that carries essential drug store items.

-and match a few pieces into dozens of outfits.
-Try - black/cream/red or blue/green/copper, or maybe,
+Color coordinating makes it easier to mix and match a few pieces into dozens of outfits.

 While you're going over our cruise packing tips, wear those new shoes that you plan to take on vacation.